nebogeo/2013-cmj-betablocker/questionsToDave.md

 Although the system is deterministic, i.e., it's outcome can be calculated supposed its state is known, it is so complex that we rather work with empirics than with analytical approaches.

 ## in which way does the BetaBlocker approach to data (no distinction between data and program) influence the sonic qualities of your performance?

+When working mostly with random data input, the pseudo-unpredicability kicks in quite heavily.
+I observed that most of the times, the oscillator starts with a rough spectral output that slowly settles to a much less

+## in which way does your work differ from mine?

+You alter content (i.e., data stored in the heap) to manipulate the behaviour of the "machine".
+My intention is more to undertand the (sonic?) characteristic of the machine itself.

 ## In which way is BetaBlocker suited for livecoding?
 ## can you imagine livecoding with BetaBlocker without an audience?
 ## What is your opion about livecoding in general? what is its legitimation?